-The site is located within an area designated as countryside within the adopted 8.3 TVBLP where there is a general restraint of development unless there is a demonstrated overriding need.
+8.3 The site is located within an area designated as countryside within the adopted TVBLP where there is a general restraint of development unless there is a demonstrated overriding need.
 The principle of development has to also have regard to the long standing safeguard of Adanac Park for employment land within a series of Local Plans.
 This safeguard is continued within Policy STV03.1 of the adopted BLP for a high quality office, research or manufacturing development which can be brought forward in the event of an exceptional need, and where that need cannot be met elsewhere in South Hampshire on allocated or permitted employment sites.
 More specifically, the policy sought to provide for a single or number of large scale users where a clear corporate identity could be established.
-This approach is reflected within the extant outline planning permission granted in 2008 and within the later appeal decision for a hospital to the south of the Park in 2011.
-These planning decisions are given significant weight as material planning considerations in accepting the principle of bringing this site forward, even for the Use Class and speculative nature of the development proposed within a countryside location.
+Notwithstanding this policy context, Adanac Park does benefit from an extant outline planning permission granted in 2008 with this site also coinciding with that for a lapsed permission for a hospital allowed on appeal in 2011.

+These planning decisions are given significant weight as material planning considerations in accepting the principle of bringing this site forward, even for the speculative nature of the development proposed within a countryside location.